-If your credit card is lost or stolen and unauthorized purchases are made, you may only be responsible for up to $50.
+If your credit card is lost or stolen and unauthorized purchases are made, you may only be responsible for up to $50, according to the Federal Trade Commission.
 Some credit card issuers may offer even more protection.
 For instance, Discover offers a $0 Fraud Liability Guarantee, where you’re never responsible for unauthorized purchases on your Discover Card.1

 Did you know

 Discover offers Freeze it®.
 Freeze your account in seconds with an on/off switch either on the mobile app or website to prevent new purchases, cash advances and balance transfers.2

 Another aspect of properly using a credit card is to stay aware of any fees charged, your spending limit, and your annual percentage rate.
 These items can be found on your credit card statement.

 If you carry a balance, which accrues interest, you may want to use your credit card as sparingly as possible–or only for emergencies–to avoid finding yourself burdened by high-interest debt.
 However, if you pay off your card balance every month, you can maximize your credit card rewards by using your credit card more frequently.

 One important benefit of using a credit card is to add to your credit history.
 Good credit scores may be financially beneficial and may allow you to gain access to new lines of credit and the best interest rates offered.

 Let’s review some responsible ways to use your credit card that may help contribute to your credit health.